Data Annotation for ML: Guide to Label AI Training Data

 What are the different methods of annotating data?

 There are several data annotation methods, adapted to the specific needs of machine learning projects and the types of data to be annotated.
+Data annotation tools are essential for efficient annotation processes, enabling accurate and scalable labeling for AI model training.

 Manual annotation